ANGELL PARK CHAMBERS

 Chandra’s other interests

 To relax Chandra plays tennis, 5-a-side football and occasional rugby (for Ealing FC (RU)).
-He also plays guitar and his proudest possession is his late 60s Gibson SG Special guitar that he got using savings from his first job as a pipe-fitter when he was 16 years old.
+He also plays guitar and one of his proudest possessions is his early 1970s Gibson SG-200 guitar that he got using savings from his first job as a pipe-fitter when he was 16 years old.